The Guide

 TL;DR

 • Bangkok has 17 international schools offering the IB Diploma.
 Fees range from US$5,000 to US$31,000 per year for the oldest year groups.
-We could find published results for nine of them.
+Nine publish current results.

 • NIST leads the city with a 37-point average (Class of 2025, cohort of ~110) and is the only Bangkok school ranked in the global top 100.
 Concordian (36) and Bangkok Patana (35, non-selective, 128 students) round out the top three with verified data.

-• Every Bangkok IB school where we found published data beats the global average of 30.58 by at least 2.5 points.
+• Every Bangkok IB school with published data beats the global average of 30.58 by at least 2.5 points.

 • Best value: Ascot (33.7 avg, US$17,000/yr, US$504 per IB point).
 Worst value on a cost-per-point basis: ISB (~US$34,000/yr, 34 avg, US$1,000 per point).